Grsaiago/hashmapC/README.md

 ### void    free_table(struct s_hash_table *table)
-Description: Frees the *table* instance and calls the *freeFunc* on every existing bucket.
+Description: Frees the *table* instance and calls the *free_func* on every existing bucket.

 Parameters:
 * table: The hash table to be freed.